Is the 9Barista just a fancy moka pot?

 How can I make two shots in a row more quickly?

-When you’ve finished making your first coffee you can quickly cool your machine down by running the base of the machine under the cold tap (don’t worry, it won’t warp!).
+When you’ve finished making your first coffee you can quickly cool your machine down by running it under the cold tap (don’t worry, it won’t warp!).
 When it’s cool enough to grip, lift or pull the pressure release tab (see image below), and refill the boiler with cold water.
 Since the boiler still has some residual warmth, you’ll find it takes less time to get up to temperature on the next shot.

 With this technique you should find that you can make a double shot every 5 minutes or so.